cespare/gost/README.md

 print its (UDP) input and (Graphite) output via TCP to any client that connects to this port.
 So if you're using `debug_port = 8126` as in the example config, then you can connect like this:

-    telnet localhost 8126
+    $ telnet localhost 8126

 and you will see gost's input and output.
-This is very handy for debugging, instead of changing the `debug_logging` setting.
+This is very handy for debugging.
+You may want to filter out just a subset of the data; for instance:

+    $ netcat localhost 8127 | grep '\[out\]' # just outbound messages

 ## Differences with StatsD